Programs are converted into machine code and loaded into RAM.

 We can see which libc functions are being used by a program by using

-For example, when we need to read some file:
+For example, when we need to read a file:

 - Our app calls

-- libc sets up registers of the CPU, e.g., it configures or path to the file we went to read.
+- libc sets up registers of the CPU, e.g., it configures a path to the file we want to read.

 - An interrupt is triggered.

-- kernel executes the syscall and writes result somewhere to memory.
+- The kernel executes the syscall and writes the result somewhere to memory.

 - libc returns the data to our app.

-So, before starting any program, kernel sets up the timer, and then starts a program.
-When the timer triggers an interrupt, the OS can switch the instruction pointer to another program (while saving the previous state to resume it later when current program gets another slice of time in the future).
+So, before starting any program, the kernel sets up the timer and then starts a program.
+When the timer triggers an interrupt, the OS can switch the instruction pointer to another program (while saving the previous state to resume it later when the current program gets another slice of time in the future).

-Another strategy is to decide on how long (max) it should take to get back to a process after we switch away from it.
+Another strategy is to decide how long (max) it should take to get back to a process after we switch away from it.
 It’s called target latency.
-Linux uses CFS - Completely Fair Scheduler and it uses 6ms target latency.
+Linux (until 6.5) used to use CFS - Completely Fair Scheduler - and it used 6ms target latency.
+Nowadays, Linux uses EEVDF.

 Execve is responsible for preparing the program to run and running it.
 Part of its responsibility is finding out how to run the program, by inspecting the first 256 bytes of its content.
-Kernel has various handlers registered and it gives the mentioned 256 byte buffer to each one of them until one of them returns a successful return code, which signifies that this headler know how to execute the program.
+The kernel has various handlers registered and it gives the mentioned 256-byte buffer to each one of them until one of them returns a successful return code, which signifies that this handler knows how to execute the program.
 For example, it could be an ELF handler.

-While shebang is handled by kernel, in cases where a file is not understood by
+While shebang is handled by the kernel, in cases where a file is not understood by

 any handler, a shell will try to execute it as a shell script.
 This is why we

-can execute scripts without shebang, or any special extensions tile
+can execute scripts without shebang, or any special extensions like

 (kernel handlers can look at file extensions as well).
-This behaviour is
+This behavior is

 ELF programs are handled by the binfmt_elf handler.

-ELF contains header which links to various section within tht ELF file:
+ELF contains a header that links to various sections within that ELF file: